TianxingWu/FreeInit/README.md

     --save_intermediate \
     --use_fp16 \
 ```
 where `num_iters` is the number of freeinit iterations.
-We recommand to use 3-5 iterations for a balance between the quality and efficiency.
+We recommend to use 3-5 iterations for a balance between the quality and efficiency.
 For faster inference, the argument `use_fast_sampling` can be enabled to use the *Coarse-to-Fine Sampling* strategy, which may lead to inferior results.

 You can change the text prompts in the config file.
 To tune the frequency filter parameters for better results, please change the `filter_params` settings in the config file.
 The `'butterworth'` filter with `n=4, d_s=d_t=0.25` is set as default.
 For base models with larger temporal inconsistencies, please consider using the `'guassian'` filter.